Modulbereich-Programmierung-Python/CopyIssues/README.md

 Scripts to copy issues from a source repository to a target repository.

 I made this script and the workflows to work with GitHub Classrooms.
 When the user accepts an assignment, he get's a copy of the repo without the issues.
-So far the workflows work only if the source repository is //public//.
+So far the workflows work only if the source repository is *public*.

 **Stand alone**